How to Get a Car Loan

 - Online lenders.
-Financial institutions like LightStream and RoadLoans exist only online and don’t face the overhead of brick-and-mortar lenders, which means they offer digital applications and potentially lower rates.
+Financial institutions like LightStream exist only online and don’t face the overhead of brick-and-mortar lenders, which means they offer digital applications and potentially lower rates.

 - Captive dealer financing.
 Most automakers like Ford and Toyota have their own auto lending companies.
 Some, like Nissan, allow you to apply for financing online before you go to the dealer.

 In order to comparison shop and get the best loan for you, apply to a few lenders.
 It doesn’t hurt your credit to apply to several lenders any more than it does to apply to one, as long as you do so within a 14-day time window; some credit-scoring methods allow a 45-day window.
 You could fill out an online form at LendingTree and get up to five potential auto loan offers from lenders, based on your creditworthiness.

 Note: There’s a big difference between a preapproval and a prequalification.
 In a preapproval, a lender pulls your credit and very little should change when you finalize the application.
 In a prequalification, a lender doesn’t pull your credit and a lot could change.